BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

    _In_     DWORD  flProtect
  );
  ```
  - if lpAddress points to a committed memory page (already allocated) then flProtect will specify the new protections for that page.
-This is the same functionality of VirtualProtect
+This is the same functionality as VirtualProtect
  - dwSize specifies the memory region size, but VirtualAlloc can only change protections on one page per call, so ensure this value is less than 1 page (0x100 bytes)
  - flAllocationType takes a predefined enum and should be set to the MEM_COMMIT (0x00001000) in this case
  - flProtect should be set to PAGE_EXECUTE_READWRITE (0x00000040)